anebz/cloud/Accreditations/aws_developer_associate.md

 ### EC2

+For accessing an EC2 instance, use key pars.

 * By default, user data runs only during the boot cycle when the instance is first launched.
 And by default, scripts entered as user data have root user privileges for executing, so they don't need sudo command
 * Burstable performance instances, such as T3, T3a and T2, are designed to provide a baseline level of CPU performance with the ability to burst to a higher level when required by the workload.
 If your AWS account is less than 12 months old, you can use a t2.micro instance for free within certain usage limits

 For reserving instances, you can reserve it for an AZ (zonal RI) or region (regional AI).
 Zonal RIs provide a capacity reservation but regional don't.

 EC2 only allows in-place or blue/green deployment.
+A placement group enables instances to interact with each other via high bandwidth, low latency connection.

 For detailed monitoring, install Cloudwatch agent on the machine and then configure it to send the server's logs to a central location in Cloudwatch.